janeetazahid/NLP-Course/sentiment-analysis-on-movie-reviews/README.md

-The purpose of this project was to preform sentiment analysis on several movie reviews and determine if it the review is positive or negative.
+The purpose of this project was to perform sentiment analysis on several movie reviews and determine if it the review is positive or negative.

 In order to do this a textfile with movie reviews imported as a pandas dataframe.